No doubt about it, good customer service for small business should be an integral part of your business marketing strategies.

 Your terms and conditions should be precisely written.
 You have to be clear on your return policy and/or terms and conditions, and make these clearly visible on your site in order to prevent misunderstandings between your business and the customers.

 Remember that your goal as a business owner is to ensure your customer experience is great for repeat business and/or referrals.
-There is nothing bad in letting your customers understand what your return policy is about.
+There is nothing bad about letting your customers understand what your return policy is about.
 This is the only way you can be able to prevent some unnecessary situations.

 #4].
 Don’t joke with customer complaints